microsoft/DirectXTK12/README.md

 Copyright (c) Microsoft Corporation.

-**September 30, 2021**
+**October 13, 2021**

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 12 C++ code for Universal Windows Platform (UWP) apps, Win32 desktop applications for Windows 10, and Xbox.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 12 C++ code for Universal Windows Platform (UWP) apps for Windows 11 / Windows 10, game titles for Xbox Series X\|S / Xbox One, and Win32 desktop applications for Windows 11 / Windows 10.

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)), Visual Studio 2019, or clang for Windows v11 or later.
 Use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later is required.